thehyve/transmart-core/README.md

 The current schema is the one necessary to support the [`master` branch][master] on The Hyve's fork.

-Oracle databases are still not supported.
 This goal is to have this project displace `transmart-DB` by providing a better way to manage the tranSMART database.